 Memorable Manitobans: William John James (1844-1903)

 Born at Sydney, Australia in 1844, of Welsh immigrant parents, he attended Oxford and Cambridge universities, receiving a legal education at the latter.
 In 1871, soon after graduation, he immigrated to Canada and eventually settled at Portage la Prairie where he established a law practice and served as a Bencher for the Law Society of Manitoba (1886-1889).
 In addition to his legal work, he also operated farms at Poplar Point and High Bluff.
 He served for 16 years on the Portage City Council, was a local magistrate, and a member of the school board.
 He was a candidate for the Portage la Prairie constituency in the December 1874 provincial general election.
 His wife was Annie Ironside Simpson (1858-1952) of Sault Ste.
 Marie, a niece of George Simpson.
-They had five children: Godfrey Wallwyn Wemyss James (1884-1885), Eric Wallwyn McDonald James (1885-?), Norman Valentine James, Dorothy Emma Elizabeth James (1889-?, wife of A. E. Hoskin), and Isabelle James (?-?).
+They had five children: Godfrey Wallwyn Wemyss James (1884-1885), Eric Wallwyn McDonald James (1885-?), Norman Valentine James, Dorothy Emma Elizabeth James (1889-1952, wife of Alfred Erskine Hoskin), and Isabelle James (?-?).
 He died at Portage la Prairie on 26 February 1903.
-His widow later remarried, in 1908, to H. J. Cowan.
+His widow later remarried, in 1908, to Harry James Cowan.

 1901 Canada census, Automated Genealogy.